WojtaCZ/fastic-library/README.md

 # FastIC+ library
 This C++ library is intended to simplify the development of projects with the FastIC+ chips.
-It contains an interface with description of all the registers accessible over I2C aswell as routines for receiving, syncing and descrambling the Aurora stream.
+It contains routines for receiving, syncing and descrambling the Aurora stream as well as description of the FastIC+ specific packets.
 Examples of practical use can be seen in the [FastIC+ readout](https://github.com/WojtaCZ/fastic-readout-fw) project.